apexlang/apex/README.md

     install      <location>          - Install templates locally.
-    new          <template> <dir>    - Create a new project directory using a template. init         <template>          - Initialize a project using a template. generate     [configuration...]  - Run apex generators from a given configuration. list                             - List available resources.
+    new          <template> <dir>    - Create a new project directory using a template. init         <template>          - Initialize a project using a template. generate     [configuration...]  - Run Apexlang generators from a given configuration. list                             - List available resources.
     describe                         - Describe available resources.
-    watch        [configuration...]  - Watch apex configuration for changes and trigger code generation. run          [tasks...]          - Run tasks.
+    watch        [configuration...]  - Watch configuration for changes and trigger code generation. run          [tasks...]          - Run tasks.
     upgrade                          - Upgrade apex executable to latest or given version. help         [command]           - Show this help or the help of a sub-command.